Here are answers to some of the most common funding questions we are asked by prospective partners.

-Do we need other funders or co-investors on board to receive Luminate funding?
+Do we need other funders on board to receive support from you?

-We try to avoid organisations becoming financially dependent on one funder or funding stream.
-Therefore, for typical grants or investments, we expect the organisation or company to be seeking or to have secured co-funding or co-investment.
+We prefer to avoid organisations becoming financially dependent on one funder or funding stream.
+So, for most grants, we expect the organisation to have, or be seeking, support from other sources.

-Our grant terms usually vary from one to three years, and we often tranche our funding with specific disbursements conditional on meeting agreed criteria or goals.
-These terms will always be agreed with you before signing the grant agreement.
+Our grant terms usually vary from one to three years, and we often tranche our funding into separate disbursements over each year.
+We will agree these terms with you before signing the grant agreement.

-Will a grant be automatically renewed when it expires?
+Will our grant be renewed automatically when it expires?

-No, grants are never automatically renewed.
-We approve renewals depending on the merits of the opportunity, its continued alignment with our strategy and values, and your impact to date.
+We never renew grants automatically.
+We approve a renewal depending on the merits of the opportunity, its continued alignment with our strategy and values, and its impact to date.
 Each opportunity must go through the full approval process.

-As part of our funding philosophy, we prefer to provide unrestricted grants, also known as general operating grants.
-However, in some cases restricted grants are more suitable.
+We prefer to provide unrestricted grants, also known as general operating grants.
+However, in some cases, restricted grants are more suitable.
 For example, a restricted grant might be relevant if the alignment with our strategy is limited or the partner’s organisational structure limits the funding method.
 We evaluate each opportunity to determine the most appropriate grant type.

-Do you tie funding to conditions such as meeting goals or metrics?
+Do you tie funding to conditions such as meeting particular goals or metrics?

 We evaluate each funding opportunity individually.
-After grants have been approved, we often tranche our funding with specific disbursements conditional on meeting certain goals or criteria.
-With for-profit investments, performance goals will be tailored accordingly.
+Once we have approved a grant, we may tranche our funding into specific disbursements that are conditional on meeting certain goals or other criteria.
+We will always discuss these with you, both before and during the partnership.

 Can we apply for more than one grant at a time?

-Generally, no. On rare occasions, we may consider an additional grant for a specific purpose.
-This is normally only under exceptional circumstances and for time-sensitive opportunities.
+We may consider an additional grant for a specific purpose but only under exceptional circumstances and for time-sensitive opportunities.

-As a US-based private foundation, we evaluate each organisation and determine whether it is likely to get certified as a Foreign Public Charity Equivalent (FPCE) – and whether this makes sense to pursue.
-If so, we will have a third party conduct an Equivalency Determination that evaluates your organising documents, funding sources, and activities.
+As a US-based private foundation, we evaluate each organisation and determine whether it is likely to get certified as a Foreign Public Charity Equivalent (FPCE) and whether this makes sense to pursue.
+If it does, we will have a third party conduct an Equivalency Determination that evaluates your organising documents, funding sources, and activities.

-Having charitable status in your country of registration is a positive indicator, but does not ensure FPCE certification.
-Seeking FPCE certification can add time to the approval process, but may also provide additional flexibility in structuring the grant, and help you attract funds from other US private foundations.
+Having charitable status in your country of registration is a positive indicator but it does not ensure FPCE certification.
+Seeking FPCE certification can add time to the approval process yet it may also provide additional flexibility in structuring the grant, and it may help you attract funds from other US private foundations.
 Please note that not having charitable status in your country of registration does not preclude you from receiving FPCE certification.

-We are a for-profit company seeking a grant.
-Can Luminate support us?
+We are a for-profit company seeking a grant; can you support us?

-What data security practices do you have in place to keep information we share with you safe?
+What data security practices do you have to keep information we share with you safe?

-You can always get in touch with the Funding Lead handling your proposal.
-If you would like to speak with someone else, please email [email protected] and we’ll put you in touch with someone who can help.
+You can always get in touch with your Luminate contact.
+If you would like to speak to someone else, please email [email protected] and we’ll put you in touch with someone who can help.